Godzilla x Kong: Supernova: Pre-production

-Filming
+Filming and post-production

 On March 5, 2025, The Hollywood Reporter stated that principal photography on the sequel was expected to begin in April 2025 in Australia.
-On April 4, Dever told Seven News' Sally Bowrey that filming of the sequel had started in Brisbane, Queensland serving as double to represent London.
-According to IF Magazine on April 23, Screen Queensland has disclosed that filming is ongoing at Village Roadshow Studios.
-Stefan Dechant is working as the production designer, with Dan Mindel as the cinematographer, Kelly Port as the visual effects supervisor, Michael Lloyd Green as the co-screenwriter, Henry Jackman as the composer, and Josh Schaeffer as the editor.
-On May 9, 2025, a teaser video was released online, revealing the film's title as Godzilla x Kong: Supernova.
+On April 4, Dever told Seven News' Sally Bowrey that filming of the sequel had started, with London-set scenes being filmed in Brisbane, Queensland.
+According to IF Magazine that April 23, Screen Queensland disclosed that filming was ongoing at Village Roadshow Studios.
+Stefan Dechant was working as the production designer, with Dan Mindel as the cinematographer, Kelly Port as the visual effects supervisor, Michael Lloyd Green as the co-screenwriter, Henry Jackman as the composer, and Josh Schaeffer as the editor; both Jackman and Schaeffer have served as composer and editor respectively on previous Monsterverse films.
+On May 9, 2025, a teaser video was released online, revealing the film's title as Godzilla x Kong: Supernova, which sparked speculation among fans that either SpaceGodzilla or Gigan would appear.

-In an interview with KTVU in Oakland, Lindo stated that the film will feature a “human element” and that criticism towards the human characters will be taken into account.
-Via an Instagram story, costume designer Ann Foley revealed that principal photography had concluded in Australia and would begin filming in Utah.
-On August 1, The Times-Independent reported that filming, which had taken place under the working title Zeus, had just wrapped in Moab, Utah, its only shooting location in the United States.
-Moab will serve as double to represent Sedona, Arizona.
-On August 23, a second unit team led by Darrin Prescott continued filming in Mexico City, Mexico, in the areas of Paseo de la Reforma, Santa Fe, and Palacio de Bellas Artes, with the participation of 150 extras.
-After filming in Mexico, shooting is expected to continue in London and Mumbai in the coming months.
+In an interview with KTVU in Oakland, Lindo stated that the film will feature a "human element" and that criticism towards the franchise's human characters would be taken into account, as he said that the characters will be "as humanly relatable as possible" and "the human element also has to be compelling for audiences".
+Via an Instagram story, costume designer Ann Foley revealed that principal photography had concluded in Australia and that more filming would take place in Utah.
+On August 1, 2025, The Times-Independent reported that filming, which had taken place under the working title Zeus, had just finished in Moab, Utah, its only shooting location in the United States; scenes set in Sedona, Arizona, were filmed in Moab.

-On October 5, filming started in central London, England, with combat vehicles and extras dressed in British Armed Forces uniforms.
-On October 20, members of the crew Dan Mindel and Simon England were spotted on Chatuchak Weekend Market in Bangkok, Thailand filming scenes for the film.
+On August 23, a second unit team led by Darrin Prescott filmed in Mexico City, Mexico, in the areas of Paseo de la Reforma, Santa Fe, and Palacio de Bellas Artes, with the participation of 150 extras.
+After filming in Mexico, shooting was expected to continue in London and Mumbai in the following months.
+On October 5, 2025, filming started in central London, England, with combat vehicles and extras dressed in British Armed Forces uniforms.
+On October 20, crew members Dan Mindel and Simon England were spotted at Chatuchak Weekend Market in Bangkok, Thailand, filming scenes.

+In November 2025, the Writers Guild of America West initially published the feature credits; Callaham received a "Story By" credit and Green received a "Screenplay By" credit along with Callaham.
+The "Source Material" credits also revealed that SpaceGodzilla would be featured in the film.
+However, the Writers Guild later updated the credits in February 2026 by giving Callaham a sole "Written By" credit.